Witchy Pretty Cure!: Development and production

 The series was first revealed via a trademark filing posted on October 19, 2015, and was publicly announced on November 26, 2015.

 Producer Mikio Uezuki stated that "While following the universal themes of love, justice, dreams, and friendship that the Pretty Cure series has so far, we want to make a work that boldly draws its worldview and motifs that go beyond the framework of the series.
 It is by no means a panacea, and what is important is the contact of the 'heart' between people."
 Keisuke Naito, producer of Toei Animation also stated, "By joining hands with each other, we connect hearts, hope, and the world I would like to convey it through the world."

 Yuta Tanaka stated while promoting the film that Mofurun is a gender-neutral character, with the film's staff designing its Cure form to match its appearance.
 Several staff for the anime, including Emiko Miyamoto, Ken Ueno, Yu Kaminoki, Keisuke Naito, and series director Mitsuka Masato confirmed Mofurun's gender, while Toei and Bandai referred to Mofurun's gender as "Mofurun".
 Isao Murayama also stated in a separate interview that Mofurun was meant to be a girl, but this was not included due to time constraints.

-The sequel was first announced on March 14, 2023 during the franchise's 20th anniversary, as the first sequel series to be released as part of TV Asahi's ANiMAZiNG!!! block.
-The series' air date was later announced on May 28, 2024 along with its title, Witchy Pretty Cure!! ~Mirai Days~.
-The main cast from the original series will return and reprise their roles.

 Media

 Anime

-The original series aired on ABC, TV Asahi and their affiliates between February 7, 2016 and January 29, 2017.
+The original series aired on ABC, TV Asahi and their affiliates between February 7, 2016, and January 29, 2017.
 The series was pitched to licensors at AnimeJapan 2016 under the English name Witchy Pretty Cure.
-Crunchyroll streamed the series with original Japanese audio and English subtitles.
+Crunchyroll streamed the series with original Japanese audio and English subtitles in 2024.

+Sequel

 A sequel anime television series, Witchy Pretty Cure!!
 Mirai Days (魔法つかいプリキュア！！～Mirai Days～, Mahōtsukai Purikyua! ～Mirai Days～) (Note: Mirai is Japanese for Future, and also a reference to the series' lead protagonist Mirai Asahina.) aired on ABC TV's Animazing!!! programming block from January 12 to March 30, 2025.
 Co-produced by Toei Animation and Studio Deen, the series was directed by Takayuki Hamana with series composition and screenplays by Isao Murayama.
 Crunchyroll also streamed the series.